aionescu/talks/2024-01-05-wasm-hs/slides/Slides.md

   * `HList`s for interpretation
   * `RebindableSyntax` for ergonomics
 * We can now define and run (simple) programs!
+* Let's explore some more complex features

 ---

 ### **Variables in Wasm**

-* In WASM, variables are defined up-front
+* In Wasm, variables are defined up-front
   * Need initial values
-  * Can lead to scope-safety issues
+  * Can lead to "scope confusion"
-* `wasm-hs` instead implements scoped variables
+* `wasm-hs` instead implements lexical scoping
-  * Introduced by the `let` instruction
+  * `let` instruction to introduce variables
   * Delimits a scope, like `block`

 ---